-Trading today is definitely not so simple like it was centuries ago - when merchants sold what they have in stock and customers bought what they need only in that limited range of options.
-You see, things in commerce rather get much more complicated now than ever: more stakeholders involve in, more actions to perform, more conditions in contracts, more channels to concern, more options that making a choice can easily get confusing, etc. And just like that, promotion concept in commerce also reaches its dynamic era.
-No matter how long ago it was invented and how popular it may has become before, “promotion” now is still very youthful and needs much attention when it comes to e-commerce websites built on Magento platform.
-And to this point, we must talking about one of those very powerful and of course extremely important tools in Magento: Shopping Cart Price Rules.
+Trading today is not so simple like it was centuries ago – when merchants sold what they have in stock and customers bought what they need only in that limited range of options.
+You see, things in commerce instead get much more complicated now than ever: more stakeholders involved in, more actions to perform, more conditions in contracts, more channels to concern, more options that making a choice can quickly get confusing, etc. And just like that, promotion concept in commerce also reaches its dynamic era.
+No matter how long ago it was invented and how popular it may have become before, “promotion” now is still very youthful and needs much attention when it comes to e-commerce websites built on Magento platform.
+And to this point, we are just talking about one of those very powerful and of course essential tools in Magento: Shopping Cart Price Rules.

 What is Shopping Cart Price Rules in Magento sites?

 Shortly speaking, “Shopping Cart Price Rules” is one of the two you-better-not-ignore default tools of promotion for your Magento site (along with Catalog Price Rules).
 It enables website admin to set up and run customized discount campaigns to boost up sales and captivate more targeted customers’ interests.

 With Shopping Cart Price Rules, Magento offers quite a bit convenient choices of discount methods based on their potential needs.
 For example: